benjajaja/mdfried/README.md

 > With `ratatui`🐁, it's in raw mode, but it "cooks" for you.

 `mdfried` is a markdown viewer for the terminal that renders headers as bigger text than normal.

-Images are also shown.
+### How?

+By rendering the headers as images, and using one of several terminal graphics protocols: Sixels, Kitty, or iTerm2.

 See [ratatui-image](https://github.com/benjajaja/ratatui-image?tab=readme-ov-file#compatibility-matrix)
-to see if your terminal does even have graphics support.
+to see if your terminal does even have graphics support, and for further details.

 In general, Kitty, WezTerm, iTerm2, foot, `xterm -ti vt340`, _should_ work.